taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 When an adjacent ally is attacked, you may use an attack of opportunity to attempt the aid another action to improve your ally’s AC.
 You may not use the aid another action to improve your ally’s attack roll with this attack.
+### Maiden's Loyalty
+Gain a +2 bonus to any will saves against an affect that would cause you to attack your allies.

 ## Possessed Maiden Features (Possessed Maiden Medium)
 ### Indoctrination
-You may make a Will save, DC 11 (10 + 1/2 class level), as a full-round action to channel a spirit.
+You may make a Will save, DC 12 (10 + 1/2 class level), as a full-round action to channel a spirit.
 Failure leaves you shaken for a minute.
 If exposed to mortal danger, you must make a Will save to avoid channeling a spirit.
 You can end this effect early with another will save.